opentok/broadcast-sample-app/README.md

   }
 };
 ```

+If a guest joins the HLS view after the broadcast has started, it will send a signal to the host to retrieve the current status of the broadcast.
+If the broadcast is active, the host will send them the URL so they can play the HLS feed.

 When the broadcast is over, the `endBroadcast()` method in host.js submits a request to the server,
 which invokes the [Video API Broadcast API](https://tokbox.com/developer/rest/#stop_broadcast) `/broadcast/stop`